Menu

 7. Tolerance: As a social worker, it’s inevitable that some clients or stakeholders will be more difficult than others.
 You need to constantly remember that you are working with people who span diverse orientations, religions, beliefs, and more.
 Each client you serve holds a different set of life experiences.
 To succeed professionally in social work, you will need to be highly tolerant of others.

-Pursuing a degree in social work
+Pursuing a Degree in Social Work

 How to network in the digital age